-- curriculum at Pupil Referral units - pupil exclusion from school - School reorganisation proposals\ - those that are the subject of legal proceedings, or have been so - those being considered by the Secretary of State under statutory power - when it is more than three months since a staff member complained or left the employment of the school, except under the most exceptional circumstances. - Complaints from members of staff will not be dealt with under this policy.
+- curriculum and religious worship (section 409 of the Education Act 1996) - curriculum at Pupil Referral units - pupil exclusion from School - School reorganisation proposals - those that are the subject of legal proceedings, or have been so - those being considered by the Secretary of State under statutory power - when it is more than three months since a staff member complained of left the employment of the School, except under the most exceptional circumstances. - Complaints from members of staff will not be dealt with under this policy.
 Staff must use the Grievance policy instead.